charliesurfs31/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-My first Javascript project!
-Playing rock paper scissors in the console.
+This is my first dedicated Javascript project!
+I'll be making a way to play rock paper scissors in the console.
+I'm not making a GUI yet, just getting the initial algorithm working.